-This is an advanced guide on how to calculate Return on Net Assets Ratio (RONA) with thorough interpretation, analysis, and example.
-You will learn how to use its formula to assess a company's profitability.
+This is a complete guide on how to calculate Return on Common Stockholders Equity (ROCE) ratio with detailed analysis, interpretation, and example.
+You will learn how to utilize its formula to assess a firm's profitability.

-This is a thorough guide on how to calculate Cash Return on Assets Ratio (Cash ROA) with in-depth analysis, interpretation, and example.
-You will learn how to use its formula to assess a business profitability.
+This is an ultimate guide on how to calculate Return on Retained Earnings Ratio (RORE) with in-depth analysis, interpretation, and example.
+You will learn how to use its formula to evaluate a firm’s profitability.

 The return on retained earnings ratio (RORE) measures how effectively a company uses its profits from the previous years.

 The ratio can inform investors whether the company is better off investing its profits back into the company, or paying its shareholders a dividend.

 A high ratio suggests that the company should invest heavily in itself, while a low ratio means a company may benefit from paying a larger dividend.

 It is not commonly used by investors to assess the attractiveness of an investment.

 It is mostly used as a measure to aid a management company in decision making regarding dividend payouts.[Click to continue]